 Skull's Rainbow Room

+Originally opened in 1948, Skull’s Rainbow Room is one of the most celebrated and acclaimed dining experiences in Music City.
 Located at 222 Printers Alley in the basement of the historic Southern Turf Building, guests flock to taste, sip and experience the legendary dining and entertainment that has made Skull's the cornerstone of Nashville's historic Printer's Alley district.
-An award-winning dinner menu created by Chef Gannon Leary showcases his Coastal fusion of American cuisine honed to perfection across his nearly three-decade career in the culinary industry.
-Savor the many delicious libations and live jazz bands featured nightly at Nashville’s only downtown jazz lounge.
-Skulls also showcases a late-night burlesque show several nights a week.
+Signature craft cocktails masterfully created by skilled bartenders make Skull's THE craft cocktail bar in Music City.
+The award-winning dinner menu has resulted in numerous prestigious awards and recognitions from organizations including Condé Nast, OpenTable, Yelp, and more.
+Savor the many delicious libations and enjoy live jazz bands featured nightly at Nashville's only downtown jazz lounge.
+They also feature a late-night burlesque show Friday & Saturday nights starting at 11pm, featuring Music City's loveliest dancers.

 Guests can revel in the sour liberties of Printer’s Alley at this music-centric, approachable speakeasy located in the Dream Nashville Hotel.
 In addition to a selection of monthly rotating craft and local beers, Snitch provides a creative platform for the musicians of Music City with weekly live programming.